CourseMaterial/FutureSystems/docs/source/index.rst

 and Chef recipes.
 Interactive shell, Cloudmesh, provides a powerful interface to manage, create or delete virtual machines on FutureSystems.

-Examples and excercises on this documentation help you create and use vitual machines on FutureSystems including establishing these clusters.
+Examples and exercises on this documentation help you create and use virtual machines on FutureSystems including establishing these clusters.

 Tutorial